Ebiroll/packet_squirrel/README.md

 # Dumping the filesystem
 '''
-ssh root@172.16.32.1 "dd if=/dev/mtdblock2 " | dd of=block2.7z
-After this you have a file that can later be recreated.
+On your host system make a dump of the ssh root@172.16.32.1 "dd if=/dev/mtdblock2 " | dd of=block2.7z After this you have a file that can later be recreated.